-- Those with an inclination to gamble more than they want to or beyond their means - Those who are dependent for a source of income on somebody who gambles more than they want to or beyond their means - Those who are employed by gambling operators and have regular contact with gambling - Those aged 16-29. - Habitual players of gaming machines.
+- Those with an inclination to gamble more than they want to or beyond their means - Those who are dependent for a source of income on somebody . who gambles more than they want to or beyond their means - Those who are employed by gambling operators and have regular contact with gambling - Those aged 16-29. • - Habitual players of gaming machines.
+Page 19 13 of 54

-Additionally research by City of Westminster Council, Manchester City Council and the Local government Association identified the groups as at risk of harm from gambling.
+Additionally research by City of Westminster Council, Manchester City Council and the Local government Association identified the groups as at greater risk of harm from gambling.
 This list is not exhaustive but includes the following: